ThatLuckyBear/Lucky_GGST/baiken-cheatsheet.md

 - Frame Traps
 - Poke conversion (into tether or other)
 - Anti Air (especially crossups!)
+-
 ### Press button recieve damage
-If opponent is tethered tatami after landing a poke
+If opponent is tethered tatami after landing a poke if you hit j.s you can confirm to j.d if you air throw into the corner:
+[rrc] or [prc] j.s > j.d > 66 > j.s > j.d > YOUZ > WS > J.D (162) --- dont hold forward on the last hit you'll do an air throw (gatling doesn't allow airthrow to come out so it's easy to do by mistake)

 markdown cheatsheet: https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet